ajbrown/name-machine/README.md

  <dependency>
    <groupId>org.ajbrown</groupId>
    <artifactId>NameMachine</artifactId>
-   <version>0.1.1</version>
+   <version>0.2.0</version>
  </dependency>
 </dependencies>
 ```

 #### About the Author

-You can always contact me directly with your questions, suggestions, or friendly conversation:
+You can always contact me directly with your questions, suggestions, or friendly conversation.

 - **Email:** aj AT ajbrown DOT org
 - **Twitter:** [@adrianjbrown](https://twitter.com/adrianjbrown)